prakashmurali/TriQ/README.md

 Please reach out to Prakash Murali (pmurali@princeton.edu) for any questions or clarifications.

 # Coming Soon
-More compiler options and helper methods to extract reliablity data automatically rather than specifying them manually in the config files.
+More compiler options and helper methods to extract reliablity data automatically from vendor APIs